jdmar3/inls718/schedule/index.md

 ### \#23: Human intermediaries: Reference and help desk services

-Crabtree, A., O'Neill, J., Tolmie, P., Castellani, S., Colombino, T., & Grasso, A. (2006).
+Crabtree, A., O'Neill, J., Tolmie, P., Castellani, S., Colombino, T., &amp;
+Grasso, A. (2006).
 The practical indispensability of articulation work to immediate and remote help-giving. *CSCW '06: Proceedings of the 2006 Concference on Computer Supported Cooperative Work,* 219-228. \[[UNC